Income Booster mortgage

 What do I need to consider?

-The age of your additional borrowers could impact your repayments
+The age of your supporting borrowers could impact your repayments

 Your mortgage term will be capped, based on the age of the oldest income-providing borrower.